-HIIG's reliance on brokers and wholesale producers subjects it to risk payments that could put HIIG at a competitive disadvantage and affect the way it prices its products.
-The deterioration of HIIG's relationship with, or loss of all or a substantial portion of the business provided by, one or more brokers or wholesale producers could have a material adverse effect on HIIG's earnings.
-HIIG also relies on these brokers and wholesale producers to accurately represent the nature of the policies that HIIG places.
-HIIG may be responsible for any misstatements, misrepresentations or other inappropriate market conduct by such brokers or wholesale producers.
+Skyward Specialty's reliance on brokers and wholesale producers subjects it to risk

+In many cases, Skyward Specialty markets its insurance through insurance brokers and wholesale producers.
+Some of these brokers and wholesale producers provide a significant portion of Skyward Specialty's gross written premium for certain segments of Skyward Specialty's business.
+As a result, some of these brokers and wholesale producers could demand higher commission payments that could put Skyward Specialty at a competitive disadvantage and affect the way it prices its products.
+The deterioration of Skyward Specialty's relationship with, or loss of all or a substantial portion of the business provided by, one or more brokers or wholesale producers could have a material adverse effect on Skyward Specialty's earnings.
+Skyward Specialty also relies on these brokers and wholesale producers to accurately represent the nature of the policies that Skyward Specialty places.
+Skyward Specialty may be responsible for any misstatements, misrepresentations or other inappropriate market conduct by such brokers or wholesale producers.